yunism-technology/yunism.my/pages/about-us.md

 ___
 ### Where we are

-As we are a small team right now, we paved a dedicated workspace from our proprietor's existing office (for other industry).
+As we are a small team right now, we paved a small dedicated workspace located at:

-The office is located at:

 ```
 Yunism Technology